GT-IMPACT/impact-front/public/en/wiki/machines/basicelectricminer.md

 The Drill Hatch houses the Drill Head, a headband that has a strength, with the strength of the headband decreasing with each cycle of the miner.

 You can use different headband tiers.
-Headband tier means that a factor (headband tiers) is added to the base ore extraction (x1): Extraction = 1 + tier
+Headband tier means that a factor (headband tiers) is added to the base ore extraction (x1): Extraction = 1 + tier.

 Miner has a bonus to mining.
 Crushing of excavated ore is performed (5% chance of crushing).